shabeer-syed/acesinehrs/_pages/starterguide.md

 **Note:** The ability to use specific indicators depends on your sample size.
 We recommend restricting the disaggregation of specific indicators to those present in 250 or more unique children.
 For many studies, it will be most appropriate to use the six ACE domains only and avoid disaggregation into specific indicators unless required to answer your research question.
 {: .notice--danger}

 **Think-family approach:** Unless specified, indicators refers to information recorded in the child, mother and father.
+To properly study ACEs requires a "think-family" approach - that is, we need both children's and parents' data!
+Think-family means we recognise that the health and well-being of children are intricately tied to their parents' experiences and health outcomes.
 {: .notice--info}

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/ehrs%20of%20aces%20indicator.png "workflow")
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/7087179"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # Code lists
-Codes of each ACE indicator are stored in [code lists](/domains/).
+Mapped Codes attached to each ACE indicator are stored in [code lists](/domains/).
 Each data source will have different coding systems.
 The current ACEs indicators include ICD-9/10 codes (hospital/death records), Read codes, SNOMED-CT codes, medcodes, prodcodes, gemscripts (general practice), and codes for obtaining continuous data or coded information from speciality fields in CPRD GOLD, HES-APC, HES-A&E and HES-OP.

 We have converted several original codes so the codelists contains one column of research ready codes which ensures  efficieint intergration of information from multiple coding systems without accidental de-duplication.
 See code list dictionary for more information.